aalmiray/java-champions/site/documents/bylaws/bylaws.md

 - A minimum of three "+1" votes are required to confirm a candidate as a Java Champion, and becoming a new member of the group.

 ### Section 8: Rights and Responsibilities
 Members have the right to attend meetings, vote on the Group matters, and participate in the Group activities.
-They are responsible for upholding the Group's purpose and adhering to these bylaws.

 ### Section 9: Renouncing Membership
 A member may renounce their membership at any time by announcing their intent to renounce to the Group mailing list.